An epicurean adventure to: Italy

 As a guide, we tend to salt three times,

-2. Adding more to the spaghetti after rinsing it under cold water.
+- Add more salt to the spaghetti after rinsing it under cold water.
+Have a taste and salt accordingly.

 Parmesan